Chkhikvadze/ai-search-benchmark/scrapper/datura/README.md

-# Datura Scraper
+# Desearch Scraper

-Datura scraper scrapes tweets and web results by sending requests to an external API and saving the results.
+Desearch scraper scrapes tweets and web results by sending requests to an external API and saving the results.
 It processes data in chunks and supports asynchronous operations for efficient data handling.

 ## Features